Bangkok for Digital Nomads

 Slightly confusingly, Vegano isn't a vegan restaurant.
 50% of the menu is non-vegan, with the other 50% being vegan equivalents of the same dishes.

 The vegan part of the menu is split into five parts: Pizza, pasta, sandwiches, grain bowls and desserts.
-I don't really like sweet things, and as no one has ever had a hangover and thought "I feel like a grain bowl," I've never tried them either.
+I don't really like sweet things, and as no one has ever had a hangover and thought "I feel like a grain bowl," I've never tried either of them.
 But the pizza, pasta and sandwiches are some of the best I've ever had.
 This is top quality vegan junk food.

 The pizzas are available by the slice, as a 12" pizza, or as a 15-16" pizza.
-About a year ago they raised their prices, but for some reason the pizza slice prices stayed as they were.
+A couple of years ago they raised their prices, but for some reason the pizza slice prices stayed as they were.
 Most of the 12" pizzas are now listed at 430 baht, but as the slices, which are basically small pizzas, are still no more than 160 baht, then getting two slices is about the same size as a 12" pizza and much better value.
 Pizza options include the vegan spicy kra prow sausage, vegan tuna, onion and capers, and vegan Thai spicy chorizo.

 Vegano do delivery on Grab.
 Starting at 190 baht, getting pasta delivered is a very quick, cheap dinner.
 Options include pesto sauce or mushroom and vegan cream, and if you get wholewheat pasta it's not even that unhealthy.
 I can't say the same about the sandwiches.
 Options include the vegan guacamole burger panino (290 baht), and my favourite, the vegan chicken and guacamole (270 baht).